 Common Name: Wooly Geranium

-Geranium erianthum is a Perennial up to 0.30 metres tall.
+Geranium erianthum is a perennial plant that can grow up to 0.30 metres tall.

 North-western N. America to E. Asia.